 The Dividend Aristocrats are a group of S&P 500 companies with 25+ years of consecutive dividend increases.

 If the Dividend Aristocrats are not exclusive enough, then the Dividend Kings might be more suitable.
 The Dividend Kings are a group of companies with 50+ years of consecutive dividend increases.

 By applying a rigorous investment methodology (such as The 8 Rules of Dividend Investing) to groups of high-quality stocks like the Dividend Aristocrats, investors can capture some of the amazing success experience by Peter Lynch at Fidelity.

-Understand the Importance of Diversification
+Lesson #2: Understand the Importance of Diversification

 Peter Lynch ran a tremendously diversified stock portfolio.
 By the end of Lynch’s career, the Magellan fund was known to hold more than 1,000 individual stock positions at any given time.

-Besides from holding a high number of stocks, Lynch was also diversified by industry.
+Besides holding a high number of stocks, Lynch was also diversified by industry.
 This is not surprising given that he was an investment professional.